 Oh goodness, yes.
 You can’t ever escape the past.
 But at least I wasn’t the only one.
 Robert Downey Jr. was there being silly with me.

-You can almost tell it’s your score as soon as it started.
+I mention it because I could tell it’s your score as soon as it started.
 What makes an Elfman score so immediately identifiable?

 I don’t really know.
 I’d like to think it’s less the case in my last decade than in my first.
 Pee-wee’s Big Adventure was my first ever film score – Back To School was my third – and I’d never taken a lesson on an instrument, never mind scored a film.
 I was teaching myself everything from the bottom up, so when I listen back now, which I’m starting to do to put together some suites for a concert in October, those things sound very primitive to me.
 That doesn’t mean [they’re] ‘bad’.
 Maybe I should learn something from them and get to something more primitive again.
 I think in those days I was driving on this crazy energy, so maybe it’s that.
 I wasn’t following any rules, because I really didn’t give a shit!
 Maybe that shows.